 John Oliver Makes the Case for Canceling the 2021 Tokyo Olympics

-The ‘Last Week Tonight’ host argued that the COVID-19 situation in Japan may still be too dire for the Summer Olympics on July 23rd—a sentiment echoed by the country’s Dr. Fauci.
+The “Last Week Tonight” host argued that the COVID-19 situation in Japan may still be too dire for the Summer Olympics on July 23—a sentiment echoed by the country’s Dr. Fauci.

 John Oliver kicked off his Sunday night edition of Last Week Tonight by addressing the deeply strange Biden-Putin summit where, when asked whether the meeting helped U.S.-Russia relations, Putin offered an ominous quote from Leo Tolstoy: “There is no happiness in life.
 There’s only a mirage on the horizon.”